cirosantilli/linux-cheat/kernel/makefile.md

 Those targets generate the `.config` file, which is then used by the `Makefile` to build.

+The options are determined by the `Kconfig` files present throughout the kernel.

 ### defconfig

-Simple default configuration.
+Simple default configuration:

+	make defconfing

 ### menuconfig

+Open up a ncurses interface:

 	make menuconfig

-This opens up a ncurses interface which allows you to choose amongst tons of options (~6k) which determine which features your kernel will include or not.
+that allows you to turn options on or off.

+Advantages over direct `.config` editing:

+- see the configurations as a logical tree
+- you cannot make enter invalid values

 Then go on to `save` to save to the `.config` file and then exit.

-Many of the options of the configuration file can be accessed via preprocessor macros which control system behavior (TODO all of them are accessible?)

-For example:

-    CONFIG_SMP=y

-Means that symmetrical multiprocessing is on (yes), and then in the code we can use:

-    #ifdef CONFIG_SMP
-        //smp specific
-    #endif
+Not well explained navigation:

+- `<Esc><Esc>` (double Esc) goes up on the configuration tree

 ### tinyconfig